 Sudbury real estate guide & listings for sale

-Sudbury offers a calm environment and will appeal to home buyers who enjoy spending time outdoors.
-There are over 150 parks nearby for residents to unwind in, including Terry Fox Complex and Daisy Lake Uplands Provincial Park, making it easy to reach them from most locations within this community.
-This part of the city is quiet overall, as there are generally low levels of noise from traffic - although there are still several louder areas, especially around one of the railway lines.
+Sudbury is a fairly good community to buy a house in for those who prefer a relaxed atmosphere.
+There are over 150 green spaces nearby for residents to explore, including Moonlight Beach and Greenway, resulting in them being easy to reach from the majority of locations within this part of the city.
+This community is quiet overall, as the streets tend to be quite tranquil - although there are still several louder sections, especially close to one of the railway lines.